-Enstar Group Limited ("EGL") registered in Bermuda (EC 30916), is a Bermuda based holding company established in 2001.
+The ultimate parent company of Alpha Insurance is Enstar Group Limited (EGL).
+EGL, registered in Bermuda (EC 30916), is a Bermuda based holding company formed in 2001.
 EGL is a multi-faceted insurance group that offers innovative capital release solutions and specialty underwriting capabilities through its network of group companies in Bermuda, the United States, the United Kingdom, Continental Europe, Australia and other international locations.
 Enstar is listed on the NASDAQ Global Select Market under the ticker symbol " ESGR ".
 The Bermuda Monetary Authority ("BMA") is the Group Supervisor for Enstar and its subsidiaries.